hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Umbrella Roaming
   - a cloud-delivered security service for Cisco's next-generation firewall
   - protect employees even when they are off the VPN
-  - role to ensure that assets are secure from malicious links <span style="color: #bb6600;">on and off the corporate network</span>
+  - role of Umbrella Roaming installed on an endpoint: to ensure that assets are secure from malicious links <span style="color: #bb6600;">on and off the corporate network</span>
   - endpoint solution protects a user from a phishing attack: <span style="color: #bb6600;">AnyConnect w/ Umbrella Roaming module</span>
   - wildcards and destination list: <span style="color: #bb6600;">asterisk (`*`) not supported</span> for wildcard